How many schools are involved in your BYOT program?

 Are content lesson examples for teachers outside of your district available to view?

-We do have one lesson plan available on our BYOT Resources page called Colonial Struggles, but it is for elementary.
-We have veered somewhat away from developing lesson plans because we are shifting our concept of what a teacher does in the BYOT classroom.
+We have veered somewhat away from developing lesson plans for BYOT because we are shifting our concept of what a teacher does in the BYOT classroom.
 For example, we are trying to lead the teachers into handing over the learning standard to the students.
 It is the responsibility of the students to learn about that standard either individually or collaboratively and then to develop an original project/product to show what they have learned.
 We also want the students to be involved in the design of the rubric to evaluate both process and product resulting from BYOT.
 This is of course the ideal.
 We are also providing our teachers with a suite of tools to help give them additional strategies to use within BYOT - namely, Edublogs, Wikispaces, Socrative, and VoiceThread.

 How do you build BYOT into instruction for math and science classes?